fujaba/fulibFx/docs/features/4-modals.md

 When displaying the component, the parameters `modalStage` and `ownerStage` will be passed so that the modal can for example be closed from inside the component class.

+The same component instance cannot be used twice for displaying a modal.
+When using Dagger it is recommended to inject a provider and use it to create an instance for every modal.

 ```java

 @Component